Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 and pick optimal hyperparameters, then at the end, train a model using all the training data and the optimal hyperparameters and test it on the test set.

-Currently, I am using several function calls, i.e., neural_network_reg, neural_network_blueprint, etc. I Could refactor these into a single function where the optimizer and regularization used are passed as arguments, which would mke my code more reusable and less repetitive.
+Also, in `cat-vs-non-cat.ipynb` I am using several function calls, i.e., neural_network_reg, neural_network_blueprint, etc. I Could refactor these into a single function where the optimizer and regularization used are passed as arguments, which would mke my code more reusable and less repetitive.